 If you’re shopping for sunglasses for a square face, choose curved sunglasses designs that are wider – these will help soften sharp angles and balance your cheekbones.
 And for a bold statement, give cat-eye shades a try.

-Round faces are all soft curves and smooth lines with a face that is roughly the same width from the jaw up through to the brow.
-With round faces, the cheeks are usually full and the chin is rounded with very few angles.
-Unlike some other face shapes, a round face is often very distinguished because it is all about the curves.
+Round faces are all soft curves and smooth lines, roughly the same width from the jaw up through to the brow.
+With round faces, the cheeks are usually full and the chin is rounded.

-The most important thing to remember when choosing glasses for round face shapes is to select frames that work to add angles.
-They look great in bold, angular glasses with clean lines.
+When choosing glasses for round face shapes, select frames that add definition.
+Choose bold, angular glasses with clean lines:

-- Angular and geometric frames: add some sharper, more distinct lines to your face in order to create a balance.
+- Angular and geometric frames: Add sharp, distinct lines to create balance

-- Upswept frames such as cat-eye or D-frame: if you have full-bodied curvy cheeks, try to draw attention to them while simultaneously placing the focus on your eyes.
+- Upswept frames such as cat-eye or D-frame: Draw attention to your eyes

-And if you’re looking for sunglasses for round faces, have a look at our suggestions of rectangular, D-frame, or squared-off cat-eye sunnies.
+If you’re looking for sunglasses for round faces, stick to the same advice and make a statement while flattering your features with rectangular, D-frame, or squared-off cat-eye sunnies.

-Heart-shaped faces are widest at the brow, narrowing down through to the chin with high cheekbones.
-This face shape can be either long or round and often gives the owner a sweet and cheerful look.
+Heart shaped faces are widest at the brow, narrowing down through to the chin with high cheekbones.
+This face shape can be either long or round.

 Find frames that are proportionate to your face by looking for styles that have a deep base and subtle wingtips that are slightly wider than your forehead.
 Aviators and D-frame sunglasses are great options.

 Triangular faces are widest on the bottom and narrowest on top.
 To compliment your features and add contrast, look for frames that play with opposites (featuring wider top and narrower bottoms) and mix round and angular shapes: